scottrlarson/profession/content/updates/update-disaster-recovery-fire-insurance.md

 I offer a various [disaster recovery backup solutions](../../publications/publication-disaster-recovery-backup/) that can be tailored to your needs.
 From just cloud backup of your most important files, to real-time backup of your entire small business, or personal operations.
 Having a consistent backup of just your data, or even your programs and operating system saves you a ton of time when a disaster hits.
 Most of all there is real security in being prepared.

 ## Conclusion
-[Contact me](/#contact) for a free consultation.
+[Contact me](/#contact) for a free 20 minute consultation.
 I can sit down with you, or talk to you over the phone about a solution that will fit your needs.